 Government for minorities.

 Minorities in developed democracies will generally support government chiefly on the same basis as the majority - on the general level of taxation affecting themselves, and the general level of public services affecting themselves.
 This will often mean the rich minority being concerned chiefly about general wealth taxation and policing, with the poor minority being concerned chiefly about general state welfare benefits and consumer taxes.
 Both can be strongly affected by the particular ways in which a welfare state actually administers its benefits.
-These issues, like many other issues, may be of only secondary concern to the majority so that often democratic governments can reasonably formulate policy positions that do not follow the views of the middle class majority - but instead best suit social stability and economic prosperity.
+These issues, like many other issues, may be of only secondary concern to the majority so that democratic governments that tend to follow a middle-class majority could often actually reasonably formulate welfare policy positions that instead best suit social stability and economic prosperity.

 Some minority issues will tend to impact on the major majority concerns.
 Hence, large changes in welfare benefit levels can affect the general level of taxation and in such policy areas some reasonable balance is needed.
-However, there will be minority issues that need have little or no impact on the major majority concerns.
-Merely having laws that supposedly protect some minorities on some issues, often ineffectively anyway, is not good enough.
+However, there will be minority issues that need have little or no impact on the major majority concerns and these actually need to be dealt with realistically.
+Merely having laws that supposedly protect some minorities on some issues, often ineffectively anyway, is not generally good enough.

 Government by the majority.